MarinoLinic/MarinoLinic/README.md

 <hr>

-↓ The number of stars and forks I have is somewhat misleading because a repo I contributed to counts as _my_ repo by the software. ↓
+↓ The number of stars and forks I have is somewhat misleading because a repo I contributed to counts as _my_ repo according to the software.
+Everything else is accurate.

 ![](https://raw.githubusercontent.com/MarinoLinic/MarinoLinic/main/generated/overview.svg#gh-dark-mode-only)
 ![](https://raw.githubusercontent.com/MarinoLinic/MarinoLinic/main/generated/languages.svg#gh-dark-mode-only)